seanox/xml-micro-exchange-php/manual/configuration.md

 # Configuration

+> [!NOTE]
-__This chapter is only relevant if you want to run the Datasource on your own server.
-If you want to use an existing Datasource on the Internet, you can skip this chapter.__
+> This chapter is only relevant if you want to run the Datasource on your own
+> server.
+If you want to use an existing Datasource on the Internet, you can skip
+> this chapter.

 The REST API is configured as an absolute (hungry) virtual path.
 So all requests starting with the virtual path are redirected to the PHP script `./service.php`.